CEI-lab/ece3400-2017/docs/Teamwork/Leadership.md

 * *Critique:* Make sure that everyone lives up to the team contract.
 Such conversations can be unpleasant, but if you refer to the contract they themselves agreed on, that can help.

-* *Praise:* If someone does a particularly good job, be sure to give them the praise they deserve preferably in a team-wide email/meeting.
+* *Praise:* If someone does a particularly good job, be sure to give them the praise they deserve, preferably in a team-wide email/meeting.